 The price of college

 People who grow up poor, regardless of test scores and grades, are still less likely to graduate from college than their richer peers.
 Gaps in college completion have widened at the same time the price of college has skyrocketed.
 One arrow in the policy quiver is need-based financial aid for college students.
 My work has added a few unique contributions to the large literature on financial aid.
 Designers of financial aid programs often cannot change their overall budgets.
 What they can change is how they communicate and how they allocate the resources available to them.

 Grant allocation decisions can benefit from research evidence that goes beyond estimating average effects to finding which types of students financial helps most.
 I provide new evidence on this question in studies of the Wisconsin Grant program, described here.
 I am also working on a study of the Tuition Aid Grant (TAG) program in New Jersey, with Melanie Zaber.

 Making college more affordable can impact more than just graduation rates, but without data it's difficult to study where students live, work, and start families after college.
 A pilot program is helping to link local data sets to the Census Bureau data infrastructure, broadening what we can learn about college students in the economy.

 Financial education and decision making

 There is an ongoing debate about whether people are generally well informed when making financial decisions (often they are not), and whether financial education can help inform them (only if cleverly delivered and well-targeted).

-My working paper (under review, embargoed for now) with J. Michael Collins and Sara Goldrick-Rab reports the results of a field experiment directly testing if informing borrowers is working--comparing different methods of informing student loan borrowers, at a for-profit online university.
+My working paper (under review, embargoed for now) with J. Michael Collins and Sara Goldrick-Rab reports the results of a field experiment directly testing if informing borrowers is working--comparing different methods of student loan entrance counseling implemented at a for-profit online university.